 A quaint village of tiny squares with cafés and fountains, and narrow streets lined with lofty plane trees, Ceret is famous for its cherries and art history, the locals’ love of rugby, good hiking in the hills, and a fine Saturday market.

-Apparently the first pick of cherries of the season are traditionally sent to the French President for a taste and the town produces cherry beer and cherry jam and has a lively cherry harvest festival, although unfortunately we won’t be here for that.
+Apparently the first pick of cherries of the season are traditionally sent to the French President for a taste and Ceret produces cherry beer and cherry jam and has a lively cherry harvest festival, although unfortunately we won’t be here for that.
 We saw the pink and white cherry and almond blossoms in flower on our way in, and they looked spectacular.

-The village has a fascinating art history and a connection to some of France’s most celebrated painters, which is why, even though it’s not the most stunning of French villages, tourists wander the streets with guidebooks and cameras and linger in cafés scribbling postcards.
+The village of Ceret has a fascinating art history and a connection to some of France’s most celebrated painters, which is why, even though it’s not the most stunning of French villages, tourists wander the streets with guidebooks and cameras and linger in cafés scribbling postcards.

 Picasso and Braque lived in Ceret for a while, and Matisse and Modigliani visited, and there’s an excellent Museum of Modern Art, with an impressive collection of art including works by Picasso, Matisse, Chagall, Miró, Gris, Dufy, and others, which we’ll be visiting the first chance we get.